TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          This determines the typeId of the page.
 The *&type=* parameter in the URL determines, which page object will be rendered.
-The value defaults to 0 for the first found PAGE object, but it **must** be set and be unique as soon as you use *more* than one such object (watch this if you use frames on your page)!
+The value defaults to 0 for the first found PAGE object, but it **must** be set and be unique as soon as you use *more* than one such object.

    Default
          0